I cannot scan from my computer via network. (For Windows)

 PART 1: VERIFY THE BROTHER MACHINE IS POWERED ON AND THERE ARE NO ERRORS

 If you are unable to power on the machine, then this solution does not apply.
-Troubleshoot this hardware issue.
+Troubleshoot the hardware issue.

-- Check if the LCD display or LED indication of your Brother machine is not showing some error.
+- Check if the LCD display or LED indication of your Brother machine is showing an error.
 If an error is displayed, go to the Troubleshooting section and find a solution.

 PART 2: VERIFY THE CONNECTION

-Verify the Brother machine connected to your network.
+Verify the Brother machine is connected to your network.

-> Click here to see how to verify the Brother machine connected to your network.
+> Click here to see how to verify the Brother machine is connected to your network.

 PART 3: CONFIGURE SCANNER SETTINGS